 Environmentally friendly power supply, electricity from water, wind and solar power: the railway is climate-friendly.
 Using energy efficiently and investing in new ideas and technologies.
 This is ÖBB-Infrastruktur.
 It’s why we also want to compensate for upstream emissions in the long term.
 Not a single litre of oil, not a cubic metre of gas or coal should be used to generate the electricity that moves trains, passengers and goods.
-Every year, we and our customers prevent around 3.5 million tonnes of carbon dioxide from entering the environment.
-An amount that would take a forest the size of Vorarlberg to be absorbed.
+Every year, we and our customers save around 3.5 million tons of carbon dioxide for the environment through rail transport.
+A quantity that would require a forest the size of Vorarlberg to be taken up again.

 Clean power from hydropower (Video in German)

 Our skill is climate protection.
 With an average of 90 per cent hydro-electric power in the rail power supply mix we, ÖBB-Infrastruktur, are one of the most environmentally-friendly infrastructure operators in Europe.
 We operate a complex infrastructure for a reliable and fail-safe traction power supply.
 We produce a third of Austria’s traction supply demand in our eight hydropower plants.